A coproduct structure on the formal affine Demazure algebra

 \section{Abstract}

-In the present paper we generalize the coproduct structure on nil Hecke rings introduced and studied by Kostant-Kumar to the context of an arbitrary algebraic oriented cohomology theory and its associated formal group law.
+In the present paper, we generalize the coproduct structure on nil Hecke rings introduced and studied by Kostant and Kumar to the context of an arbitrary algebraic oriented cohomology theory and its associated formal group law.
 We then construct an algebraic model of the $T$-equivariant oriented cohomology of the variety of complete flags.

-In \cite{KK}, \cite{kk} and \cite{Ku} Kostant and Kumar introduced the language of (nil-)Hecke rings and described in a purely algebraic way equivariant cohomology and $K$-theory of flag varieties.
-In particular, for a given simply connected semisimple split linear algebraic group $G$ with a maximal split torus $T$ and Borel subgroup $B\supset T$, they established two isomorphisms (see \cite[Thm.~4.4]{kk}, \cite[Cor.
-11.3.17]{Ku})
+In \cite{KK}, \cite{kk} and \cite{Ku}, Kostant and Kumar introduced the language of (nil-)Hecke rings and described in a purely algebraic way equivariant cohomology and $K$-theory of flag varieties.
+In particular, for a given split simply connected semisimple linear algebraic group $G$ with a maximal split torus $T$ and a Borel subgroup $B\supset T$, they established two isomorphisms (see \cite[Thm.~4.4]{kk}, \cite[Thm.~11.5.15]{Ku})

-where $S(\cl)$ is the symmetric algebra of the group of characters $\cl$ of $T$, $\Z[\cl]$ is the integral group ring, $S(\cl)^W$ and $\Z[\cl]^W$ denote the respective subrings of invariants under the action of the Weyl group $W$, and $H_T(G/B,\Q)$, $K_T(G/B)$ are the $T$-equivariant cohomology and the $K$-theory of the variety of Borel subgroups $G/B$, respectively.
+where $S(\cl)$ is the symmetric algebra of the group of characters $\cl$ of $T$, $\Z[\cl]$ is the integral group ring, $S(\cl)^W$ and $\Z[\cl]^W$ denote the respective subrings of invariants under the action of the Weyl group $W$, while $H_T(G/B,\Q)$ and $K_T(G/B)$ are respectively the $T$-equivariant cohomology and the $K$-theory of the variety of Borel subgroups $G/B$.